-If you have read my writing on tech hiring, you might expect this post to be a case against ill-defined criteria like smart or assertive.
+You might expect this post to be a case against ill-defined hiring criteria like smart or assertive.
 While that is also a tech hiring scourge that I hate, this post is not about that.

 This post is a case against applauding intelligence in a software engineer.*

 *And actually maybe anyone, but I’ll stick to what I know.

 We do this constantly.
 “Oh, she’s so smart,” the beaming manager will say of a direct report.
-We refer to the engineers at the cornerstones of our projects as “whiz kids” and “geniuses.”
-Candidates with privileged Ivy League pedigrees get preferential treatment because hiring managers equate that pedigree to “smart.”
+We refer to engineers as “whiz kids” and “geniuses.”
+Candidates with privileged Ivy League pedigrees get preferential treatment.
 Candidates without such privilege scramble to code “smart” into their credentials with other phrases like “fast learner” or “intellectual.”